 If you are a resident, your employer will withhold your employment income tax on a monthly basis and remit it to the tax office within the first 15 days of the following month.

 If you are a non-resident, you are required to file a tax return within 4 months after the end of the financial year or within 30 days after the cessation of your employment.
-This can be done here.
+This can be done here(link is external).
 A translator is recommended.

 The tax rates above apply to both residents and non-residents.

 You become a tax resident in Egypt when: